thycotic/cm-docs/launchers/index.md

 When you resize or switch to/from full screen mode in Connection Manager with an active RDP session, we disconnect and reconnect to the session so we can get the higher screen resolution settings.
 However, when the connection is using an __RDP Proxy__, Connection Manager is unable to auto reconnect to the session.
 RDP Proxy sessions generate one time passwords (OTP) when launched, and those passwords are used when making the connection.
 As a result, Connection Manager cannot reconnect to RDP proxy without generating a new OTP which it cannot retrieve, since the credential generation is part of the launcher process.

 Resizing an RDP window inside Connection Manager does not have an impact on the connection, as the Connection Manager resolution remains the same.

+## Moving and Reorganizing Launched Session Tabs

+You can move session tabs to arrange them in logical ways.
+For example, you can place the tabs of related connections next to each other for easier collective access.

+To re-order open session tabs in the main Connection Manager window, click and drag tabs left and right in the row of tabs.

+To undock a tab, click and drag it out of the main Connection Manager window.
+The undocked tab becomes a standalone window that you can move to a new location on your desktop or to another monitor.
+To redock a tab, click and drag it back into the main Connection Manager window and drop it into the row of docked tabs.

 ## Session Recording